What is a payment gateway and why you need one

 Third-party solution provider

-Partnering with a third-party solution provider is a commonly used method for setting up a payment gateway on a website or app.
-This approach is favoured by businesses of all sizes because of its ease of implementation and minimal technical knowledge requirements.
-Moreover, it provides access to a range of payment processing capabilities.
+Partnering with a third-party solution provider is a popular way to set up a payment gateway on a website or app.
+Businesses prefer this method due to its ease of implementation and minimal technical knowledge requirements.
+Additionally, it provides access to a variety of payment processing capabilities.

 Despite these advantages, working with third-party payment gateway providers can limit a business's control over the payment process.
 This can result in a lack of branding opportunities and reduced revenue due to high transaction fees.
-Furthermore, third-party providers may impose certain restrictions on the types of businesses they work with, as well as limitations for turnover sizes, chargeback rates, transaction quantities, and amounts.
+Furthermore, third-party providers may impose certain restrictions on the types of businesses they work with and limitations for turnover sizes, chargeback rates, transaction quantities, and amounts.

 Self-hosted payment gateway

-Self-hosted payment gateway and hosted payment page give merchants complete control over transactions.
-The only bit of bad news — this integration type doesn’t provide technical support, leaving the merchant responsible for security.
+Self-hosted payment gateways and hosted payment pages give merchants complete control over transactions.
+The only bit of bad news is that this integration type doesn’t provide technical support, leaving the merchant responsible for security.

 API payment gateway

 With API or non-hosted payment gateways, transactions are handled using API (Application Programming Interface) or HTTPS queries.
-Payment gateway APIs give merchants the power to streamline and customise the checkout process from request to confirmation, keep their data in sync, and drive revenue.
+Payment gateway APIs allow merchants to streamline and customise the checkout process from request to confirmation, keep their data in sync, and drive revenue.
 Let's find out how payment gateway API works.

 How payment gateway API works?

-Application Programming Interface is a documented interface that allows applications to communicate and use each other's data or functionality in their work.
-Thus, a payment gateway API integrates with your company’s infrastructure to connect your checkout system to a third-party payment service provider.
-As part of the transaction, your website collects the customer's account information, such as card number, and sends that information to the gateway using an Application Program Interface (API) for authentication.
-As soon as a payment is completed, you will be notified about it in your database.
+An API allows applications to communicate and share data or functionality.
+A payment gateway API connects your checkout system to a third-party payment service provider.
+Your website collects the customer's account information and sends it to the gateway using an API for authentication.
+Once the payment is completed, you will receive a notification in your database.

 API-hosted payment gateway gives merchants control over the user interface and expands the possibilities for customising the payment page.
 At the same time, the checkout will be easy and clear for the customers.
 This solution makes it easier for businesses to accept multiple payment methods in various currencies without losing their brand identity.